menu

 Astoundingly, the The Strip Southeast neighborhood has one of the highest concentrations of divorcees living here than of any neighborhood, a higher concentration than NeighborhoodScout found in 99.7% of U.S. neighborhoods.
 This may be because people living here divorce more often than others, or that divorced people move here after they become divorced.
 If you are divorced, you will be in good company in this particular Las Vegas neighborhood.

-In addition, one of the unique characteristics of the The Strip Southeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.0% of the neighborhoods in America.
+In addition, the The Strip Southeast neighborhood stands out for having an average per capita income lower than 95.0% of the neighborhoods in the United States.

 Real Estate